Javascript is not enabled.

 Since one credit reporting company can have different information from another, the CFPB recommends checking all three of your reports at least once every 12 months to make sure they’re accurate and complete.
 But you may want to check more often if you’re applying for a job, an insurance policy or a lease that could be affected by mistakes or signs of fraud in your report — for example, if you suspect that you may be a target of identity theft.

-While there’s no similar legal requirement for free credit scores, some banks and credit unions provide them without charge to customers.
+While there’s no legal requirement for free credit scores, some banks and credit unions offer them to customers at no cost.
 FICO provides a list of more than 200 institutions that participate in a program to provide free access to the scores it calculates.
 You can also get your score by signing up for a credit monitoring service or for Experian’s free credit monitoring program.

 Spotting and fixing credit problems